tanneramundsen/hire/docs/iteration3/it3_dap.md

     - E.g. using Google scripts
   - Create course profile that applicants can view
     - Better descriptions of job responsibilities
-    - Professors can create shortlist and have “make link available” button
+    - Applicants can see application status
     - Shortlisted applicants can access scheduling link
 - Shortlisting
   - In course view, allow staff members select from interested applicants column
     - Create third “Shortlisted Applicants” column
+    - Professors can create shortlist and have “make link available” button
   - In student view, have form at bottom that allows adding interested applicants to shortlist
     - Button that says “add to shortlist”
     - Redirect to courseview with the updated shortlist column